 This workshop will be in three sections:

-- The Creation – In the beginning – Stories: Rangi and Papa and the Mountains of Tibet.
-Songs, dances and chants to celebrate the stars, planets, planet Earth, the land and the waters.
-Stories: Tangaroa’s gift and Matariki.
+- The Creation: In the beginning; Stories: Rangi and Papa and the Mountains of Tibet, Tangaroa’s gift and Matariki; Songs, dances and chants to celebrate the stars, planets, planet earth, the land and the waters.

-- Papatuanuku – Celebration of Mother Earth – The Kingdoms – Plants, Animals.
-Many songs about animals, plants, dances and rituals that celebrate the seasons, the fruits, the continents and Islands of the Earth.
+- Papatuanuku: Celebration of Mother Earth; The Kingdoms, Plants and animals; Many songs about animals, plants, dances and rituals that celebrate the seasons, the fruits, the continents and islands of the earth.

-You will leave with words of songs which you will be able to play on your ukelele (building up your kete of chords throughout the day), instructions for dances and some simple craft ideas you can use.
-Pauline will have CD which you can purchase of the songs and dancers you have learnt.
+You will leave with words of waiata/songs which you will be able to play on your ukelele (building up your kete of chords throughout the day), instructions for dances and some simple craft ideas you can use.
+Pauline will also have a CD which you can purchase of the songs and dances you have learnt.